psoper1/sandbox/readme.md

-# A template repo for a vanillajs repository in Gitpod
+# A Weather app to well, check the weather